- ABOUT US

 “Now when they had seen Him, they made widely known the saying which was told them concerning this Child.
 And all those who heard it marveled at those things which were told them by the shepherds.”
 (Luke 2:17-18 NKJV)

 We need to share with everyone the reason for the season.
 Now the story changes for Mary and the shepherds.
-It says that Mary pondered what she had heard in her heart, while the shepherds shared it, and it says they returned to their flocks glorifying and praising God, Luke 2:20.
+It says that Mary pondered what she had heard in her heart, while the shepherds shared it, and it says they returned to their flocks glorifying and praising God (Luke 2:20).

-Not only are we to be like Mary and ponder, that is, give careful thought to what we have heard, but also we need to be like the shepherds and get out there and share the good news of Jesus Christ, that the reason for the season we’re celebrating is that Jesus left His heavenly estate and came to this earth as a baby for the expressed purpose of being that perfect lamb sacrifice who took upon Himself the sins of the world by dying upon the cross so that we can have eternal life in heaven in His presence.
+Not only are we to be like Mary and ponder, that is, give careful thought to what we have heard, but we also need to be like the shepherds and get out there and share the good news of Jesus Christ, that the reason for the season we’re celebrating is that Jesus left His heavenly estate and came to this earth as a baby for the expressed purpose of being that perfect lamb sacrifice who took upon Himself the sins of the world by dying upon the cross so that we can have eternal life in heaven in His presence.

 But our witness of the real meaning of Christmas needs to be more than verbal, it also needs to be in the way we live our lives.
 We need to live our lives by what we say we believe, and if we believe that Jesus is God and that He came to save us, we need to live our lives in that truth.